 Ever met a man who for a living is surrounded by, speaking to and with, connecting, writing for and about, interviewing, conferencing, skyping, and creating content driven by women all day, every day?
 One who travels and attends woman-centered blog and social media conferences across the United States, and has a list of them pages long?

 I have, and his name is Matt Cherry.

-Matt is the Founder & CEO of iBlog magazine and iBlogmagazine.com for professional women bloggers, influencers and has just launched the new print version nationally! iBlog is the only magazine to connect professional women bloggers with social media experts, the nation’s top bloggers, national brands and marketing specialists.
-They seek out and share insiders secrets from the social media world and blogging industry’s best with professional women bloggers who are trying to grow their businesses and brands.
+Matt is the Founder & CEO of iBlog magazine and iBlogmagazine.com for professional women bloggers, influencers and has just launched the new print version nationally! iBlog is the only magazine to connect professional women bloggers with social media experts, the nation’s top bloggers, national brands, and marketing specialists.
+They seek out and share insider secrets from the social media world and the blogging industry’s best with professional women bloggers who are trying to grow their businesses and brands.

 What makes iBlog magazine so incredibly unique, is the advisory committee comprised of the most influential women in social media and blogging today, including women in the Forbes Top 50 most influential, Blog Conference Organizers, Blog Network Founders, Top Bloggers, Senior PR and Agency representatives, Social Media Experts and Leading National Brand representatives.
 Seriously, have a glance at the advisory board.
 Not fooling around…

 With an emphasis on video and channel programming for professional women bloggers, there are hundreds of interviews and shows annually providing in-depth features on bloggers and their rise to the top of their industry.